These chocolate chip blondies are rich, dense and perfectly gooey. They are ideal if you need a quick delicious dessert.

 - brown sugar – either dark or light, dark sugar will give a richer caramel flavour.

-- egg – a large one
+- egg – large or medium

 - vanilla – extract